 There is something special about hand stitching clothes.
 First of all there is no noise, no rattling of a sewing machine.
 Then there is the slowness of it, what is the hurry anyway.
 Also I can sit outside in the sunshine while stitching and hear the birds sing or watch my children play.

-I am in the end phase of writing an e-book on sandal making at home.
-These photos show one of eight sandal making projects I describe in the book.
-I hope to finish it soon.
+I’m nearly finished writing an e-book on making your own sandals.
+These photos show one of the 8 sandal making projects I describe in the book.

 Although I’ve been making sandals for over 10 years now, I’ve learned so many new things while making the projects for the book, researching everything from scratch as if I was a beginner.